punit-lohani/punit-lohani.github.io/_posts/2026-08-05-sql-left-join-date-filter-on-vs-where.md

 - Jordan made a transaction before the reporting period.
 - Taylor has never made a transaction.

-The goal was to count transactions from July through September for every registered user—including users with zero qualifying transactions.
+The goal was to count transactions from July through September for every registered user including users with zero transactions.

 ## My First Attempt